logeecom/mollie-sylius/doc/installation.md

 }
 ```

-If you don't use annotations, you can also define new Entity mapping inside your `src/Resources/config/doctrine` directory.
+Or, if you don't use annotations, you can also define new Entity mapping inside your `src/Resources/config/doctrine` directory.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>